LucasNahuel/fem-notification-page/README-template.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

+You can't import assests outside src react project >:(

+learnt to use the word-break css property for correctly break lines for text containers  word-break: break-word;

 To see how you can add code snippets, see below:

 ```html